A relative Nadel-type vanishing theorem: Introduction

 \section{Introduction}

-The Nadel vanishing theorem is a powerful tool in complex geometry.
-It says that \begin{theorem}[(c.f. \cite{Nad90,Dem93})] Let $X$ be a projective manifold of dimension $n$, and let $L$ be a holomorphic line bundle on $X$.
-Fix a K\"{a}hler metric $\omega$ on $X$.
-Assume that $L$ is equipped with a singular Hermitian metric $\varphi$ with $i\Theta_{L,\varphi}\geqslant\varepsilon\omega$ for some $\varepsilon>0$.
+The Nadel vanishing theorem \cite{Nad90,Dem93} is a powerful tool in complex geometry.
+In this paper, we are interested in its relative variant.
+The start point is the following result. \begin{theorem}[(c.f. \cite{Laz04}, Generalizations 9.1.22 and 11.2.15)] Let $f:X\rightarrow Y$ be a surjective projective morphism of quasi-projective varieties, with $X$ non-singular.
+Denote by $l$ the dimension of a general fiber of $f$.
+Let $L$ be a holomorphic line bundle on $X$ with $\kappa(L,f)=l$.
 Then

 for $q>0$. \end{theorem}